Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 5. A pop-up will prompt you that the dashboard has been created.
 Select **Go to dashboard**.

-6. Test interactivity of the pie and bar charts displayed.
+6. Test the interactivity of the pie and bar charts displayed.

 ### Task 2: Add Visualizations Using Natural Language